Beer Market Data from Beer Market Specialists. Sounds Logical.

-World Beer Market growth improves in 2010 (provisional)
+World Beer Market growth slows in 2012 (provisional)

 New Top 10 World Brewers Table announced (provisional/pro forma)

-The chart shows that A-B InBev retain the number 1 spot, around 100mhl ahead of SABMiller in second place, followed by Heineken and Carlsberg.
-The ‘Big 4’ have a combined market share estimated at just over 50% (pro forma 2010).
-The other 6 companies in the ‘Top 10’ also retained their positions.
+The chart shows that A-B InBev retain the number 1 spot, around 75mhl ahead of SABMiller in second place, followed by Heineken and Carlsberg.
+The ‘Big 4’ retain a combined market share of around 50% (pro forma 2012).

-For 2011, Plato Logic’s current ‘control scenario’ assumes that world beer market growth will continue to improve, with growth forecast to reach between 2 and 2.5%.
+For 2013, Plato Logic’s current ‘control scenario’ assumes that world beer market growth will pick up a little, with growth of around 2-2.5% currently forecast.

 Copyright © 2013